Favourite

 and distribute enough hydrogen.
 Nuclear

-energy is not the answer - see below.
+energy is not a good answer.
 Conclusion:

-on simpler, more self-sufficient and cooperative
+more self-sufficient and cooperative ways,

 Governments have a moral obligation